Frequently Asked Questions

 The Center for Global Engagement offers an Orientation Week each semester.
 During this week, new students receive information and meet both other students and Duquesne University officials.
 The ESL Program also offers an orientation program for all new ESL students.
 To get ready for your ESL New Student Orientation, you can look at these important Student Guidelines.

 Where can I find information about housing options?

 - ON-CAMPUS: Complete the online housing survey on DORI.
 Contact the Office of Residence Life for housing questions.

 - OFF-CAMPUS: Explore options for rentals and homestays.

 How will I know my classes and program level?

 All new ESL students sit for language placement tests.
 After these tests, students learn their program level and classes from their ESL advisor.
 Program levels and courses.

 Our small class sizes average around 10-12 students.

 Can I also take university classes offered in degree programs?

 Students whose previous education and progress in English are satisfactory also may qualify to take courses in Duquesne University degree programs.
-However, acceptance to a degree program will depend upon a separate application submitted to the Office of International Programs.
+However, acceptance to a degree program will depend upon a separate application submitted to the Center for Global Engagement.